-Timeline and Milestones
+4. Timeline and Milestones

-- 4.0.1 The production of the HPNDP includes the following stages: - Regulation 14 Consultation A formal 6-week consultation on the draft Plan by the Neighbourhood Plan Group - Regulation 15 Submission of the Plan to Braintree District Council - Regulation 16 Consultation A formal 6-week consultation on the draft Plan by Braintree District Council - Independent Examination by an examiner appointed by Braintree District Council in consultation with the Parish Council - Referendum over 50% approval required - Plan Made (accepted to inform planning decisions) by Braintree District Council
+- 4.1.1 The HPNDP update will undergo several statutory processes outlined in the Neighbourhood Planning Regulations 2012 as amended.
+These include: - Regulation 14 Consultation A formal 6-week consultation on the draft Plan by the Neighbourhood Plan Group (current stage) - > Regulation 15 Submission of the Plan to Braintree District Council - Regulation 16 Consultation A formal 6-week consultation on the draft Plan by Braintree District Council - > Independent Examination by an examiner appointed by Braintree District Council in consultation with the Parish Council - ➤ Referendum over 50% approval required - > Plan Made (accepted to inform planning decisions) by Braintree District Council